WHO WE ARE

 A bit of History

-The Eastway Public Baths opened to the public in 1935, during a period when the provision of public bathing facilities became a priority for many local authorities due to growing awareness regardinxg public health.
+The Eastway Public Baths opened to the public in 1935, during a period when the provision of public bathing facilities became a priority for many local authorities due to growing awareness regarding public health.
 With domestic washing facilities still scarce at the time, the art deco building provided 24 slipper baths (six of which were first-class) for each sex organised into two wings, complete with waiting rooms and toilets.

 Today, the former women’s wing houses our Civic Classroom, while the first-class section has been converted into the men’s toilets.
 The former men’s wing now serves as the corridor and studio space leading to the garden, with our kitchen occupying its first-class area.
 Originally, the space also included a ticket office, administrative offices, a small café, and second-floor accommodation for the resident engineer.
 Another part of the project was a stand-alone laundry building, located just to the East, which is currently used as artists’ studios, operated by Space Studios.